 Appreciate and understand a wide range of high-quality live and recorded music drawn from different traditions and from great composers and musicians develop an understanding of the history of music.

 At Bishop Wilson, we use Kapow to support our teaching of the Music National Curriculum, which provides us with consistency and progression across all key stages.
-For each year group, the curriculum is broken down into concepts and it is taught in units.
+For each year group, the curriculum is broken down into concepts and is taught in units.
 Each unit is divided into steps, lessons.
 Step by step, strong foundations of knowledge and understanding are built upon.

 A typical lesson using Kapow Music lasts approximately one hour.
 Music is taught weekly in Key Stages 1 and 2 over four half terms.
 Children are taught in mixed ability classes throughout the school.
 The learning in each lesson focuses on objectives and cross-curricular connections are made where possible.
 Lessons incorporate a range of strategies from independent tasks, paired work as well as whole class.
 This variety means that lessons are engaging and appeal to all learning styles.
 Differentiated guidance is available for every lesson to stretch pupils exceeding and those needing more support.